-Creative Writing Department Mission
+English and Creative Writing Department Mission

-By honing a diverse set of reading and writing skills, majors and minors in English and creative writing recognize the artistic achievements, insights, and possibilities inherent in literature in order to create their own meaningful work as they prepare for professional positions, graduate study, and civic engagement.
+By honing a diverse set of reading and writing skills, majors and minors in English and creative writing recognize the artistic achievements, insights and possibilities inherent in literature in order to create their own meaningful work as they prepare for professional positions, graduate study, and civic engagement.

 Student Learning Outcomes

-Students in English and creative writing will be able to:
+Students in English and Creative Writing will be able to:

 1. Read and communicate effectively through creative and expository writing.

-2. Make arguments about texts using literary terms, techniques, history, and movements.
+2. Make arguments about texts using literary terms, techniques, history and movements.

-3. Access, analyze, and synthesize complex information, using diverse perspectives.
+3. Access, analyze and synthesize complex information, using diverse perspectives.

 4. Solve unstructured problems individually as well as collaboratively.

-Creative Writing and the Franklin College Family
+English and the Franklin College Family

 Have a question about English or creative writing?
 Feel free to contact us.